-Medimush has no intention of alarming anybody, but it would be remiss of us to acknowledge the extensive findings of research which show that candida overgrowth can, in extreme cases (when left untreated) lead to cancer.
+Medimush has no intention of alarming anybody, but it would be remiss of us to acknowledge the extensive findings of research that show that candida overgrowth can, in extreme cases (when left untreated) lead to cancer.
 It should be said that only 100 years ago, one person in one hundred died of cancer.
 Given that the rates have risen exponentially to date, this indicates that all cancers cannot be blamed on genetics.
-The logical explanation is that the majority of modern cancer diagnoses can be blamed on lifestyle and environment.
+The logical explanation is that the majority of modern cancer diagnoses can be blamed on lifestyle and the environment.

 The main problem is that, aside from some naturally occurring products currently being used to overcome cancer, the use of methods such as steroids, chemotherapy and radiotherapy do nothing to address the cause; instead they destroy the immune system along with the cancer cells that they do manage to kill.

 This, in turn, makes it almost impossible for your body to continue the effective attack against the original causes of cancer.
 Over time, and especially without developing a healthy lifestyle, it is no surprise that so many cancers return with a vengeance.